rubocode/iTask/concepts/classes/categories/business/index.md

 ## Business

-This bucket is to contains your business sphere — your income related activities and pursuits.
+This bucket is to contain your business sphere — your income related activities and pursuits.
 Your jobs, clients, employers, employees, goals and plans belong here.